Hackman238/ChannelQuarantine/README.md

 ChannelQuarantine keeps your YouTube experience clean.
 Block entire channels, individual videos, or specific commenters with one click, or build powerful blocklists using regular expressions.
 No user data is collected.

+### What's new in this fork?

+- Hide sponsored tiles across the YouTube homepage and search results.
+- Hide Shorts shelves for a calmer browsing experience.
+- Hide news and topic (rich) shelves when you want a trimmed-down feed.

 This project is maintained by [Hackman238](https://github.com/Hackman238) and is based on the original Channel Blocker by Time Machine Development.
 The project continues to be distributed under the BSD 3-Clause licence.

 ---